Aereli/Aereli/README.md

 ### Hi there 👋

 ## I'm currently working as a..
-- Software Engineer for Slalom
+- Software Engineer for NBC Universal

 ## Skills
 -  🌐 React